mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 ### S2 (stage two) data analysis

-Schema for initial thematic analysis in stage two  was informed by literature review, early analysis of journal entries and  emerging observations of data in stage one
+Schema for initial thematic analysis in stage two  was informed by literature review, early analysis of journal entries and  emerging observations of data in stage one.

 #### S2a - The original plan

 ##### s2a plan and justification of selecting sessions and sections for more detailed analysis

 Deciding on 8-10 video sessions warranting full coding of activity.
-This was based on the following factors, quality of recording, how much activity, richness of interactions, a range of diffent kinds of participant interactions.
+This was based on the following factors, quality of recording, how much activity, richness of interactions, a range of different kinds of participant interactions.

 Criteria  for inclusion included both practical and theoretical considerations.